JavaLuSir/node-server-wx/README.md

 # node-server-wx
-this is use to communicate with wechat server.
+this is use to communicate with wechat server.It integrated chatgpt,you can input something and official accounts will return the result from chatgpt. you need a openai key and wechat official account.

 ## config
 in config/index.js can config wechat server info.